Skip to content

 • DataSource defines where data comes from (files, APIs, SQL databases, in-memory objects).

-• Class Patterns manages the mapping of resources to their physical data sources (files or PostgreSQL tables).
-It efficiently handles PostgreSQL connections by grouping tables that share the same connection configuration.
+• Bindings manages the mapping of resources to their physical data sources (files or PostgreSQL tables).

 Basic Example¶